Moroccan expedition: Background

 Throughout the 1700s, the nations of Sweden and Denmark-Norway were forced to sign numerous unfair treaties with the Barbary pirates to ensure that their merchants would be able to travel through the Mediterranean without becoming the victim of a pirate attack.
 The Scandinavian nations were forced to pay hefty annual tributes to the numerous sultanates with the failure to pay this sum often being met by declarations of war or an increase in attacks against the merchants of that nation.
 Partly due to the distance between them, countries such as Denmark and Sweden did however often not have any other choice than to concede to the Barbary pirates' demands and would continue to pay and give luxury presents to the pirates.
 However, the start of the 19th century would see a great decline in the power and influence of said pirates.
 The Ottomans strengthening their control over Tripoli and the French invasion of Algiers in 1830 were all events that greatly weakened the pirates and the annual payment of tributes to the barbary states was, for the most part, a thing of the past by 1830.
 However, Sweden-Norway and Denmark were notable exceptions as they were still being extorted for money by Morocco and merchants from said countries would have to regularly be escorted by their respective navies.
 Despite the annual tribute, Moroccan pirates still attacked many Swedish-Norwegian merchantmen.
 Such was the case in 1840 when barbary attacks from Morocco, Algeria, and Tunis were so frequent that King Karl Johan of Sweden ordered a Swedish-Norwegian fleet to be dispatched to the area to protect the country's trade.
 However, Morocco was in a very weak state at this time, being the only remaining Barbary state and not having been able to keep up with the technological advancements of the European navies.
 The weakened state of Morocco was enough for Christian VIII to, in 1843, deploy the Danish navy to travel down to Morocco to pressure Abd al-Rahman of Morocco to end their collection of Danish tributes in a show of force.
-Sweden-Norway would join the Danish expedition a year later, in 1844.